microsoft/azure-software-radio/gr-azure-software-radio/examples/README.md

 Run the flowgraph and you should see the QT GUI Sink block showing the contents of your blob object.

-Once you are done with running the examples, delete your blob object to stop being charged for storage.
+Once you are done with running the examples, delete the resources you created to ensure you do not incur ongoing charges for storage.

 # Event Hub Examples
 ## Event Hub Example Prerequisites